iamazeem/fluent-plugin-protobuf-http/README.md

 }
 ```

-IMPORTANT: The `Batch` message type is part of `log.proto`, it is not a separate
+**IMPORTANT**: The `Batch` message type is part of `log.proto`, it is not a
-file!
+separate file!
 You can choose any name for a batch message type.

 Here is the complete `log.proto` file: